hm-lang/core/proposals/classes.md

 a different function).

 TODO: can we make `const` lambda functions and methods indistinguishable from a user's perspective??
+      almost:  make sure that any abstract classes get automatic `new` definitions which allow you to specify the methods.

 ## Class method/function/lambda examples